 A written policy sets the expectation for employee and volunteer behaviors and the procedure outlines the steps for it.

-7 Reasons to Write Down Policies and Procedures
+7 Reasons To Write Down Policies And Procedures

 1. Articulate Required Steps

-This detail helps employees and volunteers understand what is expected of them and takes the guesswork out of performing job duties.
+Specific detail helps employees and volunteers understand what is expected of them and takes the guesswork out of performing job duties.

-For example, offering counters should understand the expectation for handling church cash and the steps to sort, count and deposit the offering into the church safe.
+For example, offering counters should understand the expectation for handling church cash and the steps to sort, count, and deposit the offering into the church safe.

 2. Provides Performance Measures

 Procedures can be used to measure how work gets done and assesses if the predetermined steps are followed consistently.

 This detailed script helps to ensure consistency in how the phone is answered but also provides measures (how often there is variance in practice) that can be used in the annual performance appraisal.